yellowdog/python-examples-templates/agent-installer/windows/README-CONFIGURED.md

 This README provides instructions for installing and configuring the YellowDog Agent on Windows systems for use within Configured Worker Pools.

-There are three steps:
+There are four steps:

 1. Download the YellowDog Agent installer and install the service
 2. Populate the YellowDog Agent configuration file `application.yaml`
+3. Add the `abort.bat` batch script
-3. Start the YellowDog Agent service
+4. Start the YellowDog Agent service

 The installation steps have been tested on Windows Server 2019 and Windows Server 2022, but should also work on recent Desktop versions of Windows.